orderfromchaos19/orderfromchaos.github.io/index.md

 ---
 layout: home
+title: ""
 ---

-# Welcome to My Writing Ground
+# Rahul’s Thinking Ground

-Thoughts on strategy, analytics, transformation, and all things that move markets and minds.
+_Exploring strategy, analytics, transformation, and all things that move markets and minds._

+---

+Welcome to my curated collection of writing, frameworks, and reflections — drawn from the front lines of business transformation, data-driven strategy, and AI disruption.